Daughter of Hank Williams Jr. killed in Tennessee crash

 HENRY COUNTY, Tenn.
-(WKRN/NEXSTAR) — The 27-year-old daughter of country music singer Hank Williams Jr. was killed in a crash Saturday night in Henry County, Tennessee.
+(WKRN) — The 27-year-old daughter of country music singer Hank Williams Jr. was killed in a crash Saturday night in Henry County.

 According to Tennessee Highway Patrol, Katherine Williams-Dunning was driving a 2007 Chevrolet Tahoe, when she crashed around 7:45 p.m. along Highway 79 near Antioch Road.
 The SUV, which was towing a boat, crossed the median and rolled over, traveling across the northbound lanes and coming to a stop on the shoulder.

-Troopers said Williams-Dunning was killed in the crash.
-Her 29-year-old husband, Tyler Dunning, was flown to Vanderbilt University Medical Center in Nashville where his condition was not immediately released.
+Williams-Dunning was killed, troopers said.
+Her 29-year-old husband Tyler Dunning was flown to Vanderbilt University Medical Center.
+His condition was not immediately released.

 The crash remains under investigation.